ddc-java/ddc-day/formatting.md

 > *[MVC]: Model-View-Controller
 > *[SoC]: Separation of Concerns
 >
-> _Model-View-Controller_ (MVC) is a software design pattern in which a system's code is divided into 3 related sets of components, > addressing 3 concerns: maintaining the internal state (model); presenting one or more representations of the state to an external observer (view); responding to external events, passing relevant updates to the model (controller).
+> _Model-View-Controller_ (MVC) is a software design pattern in which a system's code is divided into 3 sets of components, addressing 3 concerns: maintaining the internal state (model); presenting one or more representations of the state to an external observer (view); responding to external events, passing relevant updates to the model (controller).
 >
 > MVC is a more specific form of the general principle of _separation of concerns_ (SoC).
 {:.render-example}